IBM-Blockchain-Archive/ansible-examples/README.md

 ⚠️ ⚠️ ⚠️

+The Ansible role used by these examples is now deprecated and no longer maintained.

 The IBM Blockchain Platform 2.5 release includes a new Ansible collection that can be used to build, operate & govern and grow blockchain networks.

 The Ansible collection can be found here: